jadhavsharad/jadhavsharad/README.md

 </h3>

 ## About me
 I'm Sharad Jadhav.
-An iOS Developer, Expert on Web Frontend.
+An iOS Developer, Intermediate on Web Frontend.
 Community is ❤️.
 1xEngineer 😛 and ☕ lover.
 My Portfolio is Available <a href="https://portfolio-jadhavsharad.vercel.app/" target=”_blank” rel=”noreferrer”>Here</a>
 I ocassionally develop web frontend.
 Also developed many iot and robotics related stuff.
 <br>